 What about third-party tools?
 Can they help?

-If you think your problem can be solved through a third-party app or tool, you’re mistaken.
+You’re mistaken if you think your problem can be solved through a third-party app or tool.
 The defenses of Facebook’s servers are far too strong for any third-party tool to break them down.

 And even if someone manages to break through these, Facebook has every right to sue them since it’s illegal.
 What we’re trying to say here is that there’s no third-party app, tool, or extension that can help you with it.